Iolanda Balaș: Early life

-Balaș was born in Timișoara to a family of Hungarian descent.
+Balaș was born in Timișoara to an ethnic Hungarian family.
 Her mother, Etel Bozó was a homemaker, while her father, Frigyes, was originally a locksmith.
 Her father served in the Hungarian army until he was captured and brought to the Soviet Union and later back to Hungary, where he settled in Budapest.
 Balaș tried to reunite the family and move to Hungary, but although she managed to obtain a Hungarian passport in 1947, she was not allowed to leave Romania.
 When asked in an interview in 2005 whether she had ever thought about defection, she said that it had crossed her mind; however, as it could have resulted in serious retaliation against her relatives, she did not want to risk it.
 In the interview she said, "I feel sorry that I did not win Olympics for Hungary.
 But a person represents herself and after that a nation.
 It was not given for me to bear the Hungarian colors, to make happy those who speak my mother tongue.
 It evolved this way and I feel sorry for it, but I would have gone mad if I would thought constantly about this contradictory situation.
 I hope that besides Romanians also Hungarians are proud of me."

 Career

 Balaș took up athletics owing to her caretaker Luisa Ernst, who was also a retired high jumper.
 In 1953 she transferred from Timișoara club "Electrica" to CCA (CSA Steaua).
 After finishing fifth in the 1956 Melbourne Olympics, she won Olympic gold medals at Rome in 1960 (becoming the first Romanian woman to do so) and Tokyo in 1964.
 At the 1964 Olympics she competed with a torn tendon, which forced her later to withdraw from the 1966 European Championships.
 Nevertheless, between 1957 and 1966, Balaș won 154 consecutive competitions, not including qualifying competitions or exhibitions.
 She improved the world record 14 times, from 1.75 m to 1.91 m, and equalled it once outdoors and once indoors.
 She was the first woman to jump over six feet.
 Her technique was a sophisticated version of the scissors technique.

+Balaș won two British WAAA Championships high jump titles at the 1962 WAAA Championships and the 1963 WAAA Championships.

 Her record of 1.91 m, set in 1961, lasted until the end of 1971 (beaten by Ilona Gusenbauer from Austria), when jumpers with a more efficient technique (the straddle technique, and later the Fosbury style) took over.

 After retiring from competition in 1967, Balaș married her former coach Ioan Söter, and taught physical education in Bucharest.
 Between 1988 and 2005 she was president of the Romanian Athletics Federation.
 She was also a member of the technical committee of the European Athletics Association, and in 1995 was elected to the women's commission of the International Association of Athletics Federations (IAAF).